ipld/go-ipld-prime/schema/gen/go/HACKME_memorylayout.md

 - Lists can only be appended linearly, not populated in free order.
   (This means we can condense the 'isFrozen' attribute to an int offset.)
 - Maps can only build one new value at a time.
+  (Even though we usually handle map contents as pointers, being able to build more than one value at a time would require unknown amounts of memory for the any NodeBuilder state after the first, which is undesirable.)
 - Structs need no special handling -- they can still be regarded in any order.
   (We know how much memory we need at compile time, so we can swallow that.)

+### natively-typed methods in addition to the general interface

+We generate two sets of methods: **both** the general interface methods to comply with Node and NodeBuilder interfaces, **and** also natively-typed variants of the same methods (e.g. a `Lookup` method for maps that takes the concrete type key and returns the concrete type value, rather than taking and returning `Node` interfaces).

+While both sets of methods can accomplish the same end goals, both are needed.
+There are two distinct advantages to natively-typed methods;
+and at the same time, the need for the general methods is system critical.

+Firstly, to programmers writing code that can use the concrete types, the natively-typed methods provide more value in the form of compile-time type checking, autocompletion and other tooling assist opportunities, and less verbosity.

+Secondly, natively-typed funtions on concrete types can be higher performance: since they're not [virtual function calls](#virtual-function-calls), we can expect [inlining](#inlining-functions) to work.
+We might expect this to be particularly consequential in builders and in accessor methods, since these involve numerous calls to methods with small bodies -- precisely the sort of situation that often substantially benefits from inlining.

+At the same time, it goes without saying that we need the general Node and NodeBuilder interfaces to be satisfied, so that we can write generic library code such as reusable traversals, etc.  It is not possible to satisfy both needs with a single set of methods with the Golang typesystem.